googleapis/api-linter/docs/rules/core/0203-optional-conflict.md

   // The foreword for the book.
   string foreword = 2 [
-    (google.api.field_behavior) = OPTIONAL,  // "Optional" can not co-exist.
+    (google.api.field_behavior) = OPTIONAL,  // "Optional" can not co-exist with other field behaviors.
     (google.api.field_behavior) = IMMUTABLE];
 }
 ```